0100101101011010/food/_posts/2019-04-17-creamy-cauliflower-cheese-bake.md

 permalink: /:categories/:title/
 categories: recipe
 tags: [200cal, vegetarian, omni, casserole]
 excerpt: "A light and healthy casserole that doesn't taste healthy or light!
-You can eat a big portion without feeling guilty, or going into a food coma."
+You can eat a big portion without feeling guilty, or going into a food coma.
+Perfect as a main course or a side."
 img: recipe-creamy-cauliflower-cheese-bake.jpg
 ---